t0p3/PyQt-Project/README.md

 # PyQt-Project
 S4 CSE-A FISAT FOSS LAB PROJECT using PyQt

-In this project, history is the sample file used to display number or lines
+In this project, history is the sample file used to display number of lines

 GROUP MEMBERS :